So you want to get a PhD ...

 It is said (Dovier and Giacobazzi, 2020) that every scientific discipline fully defines itself when it is framed by a theory that highlights its limits and potential.
 For computer science, this happened in the 1930s, during a vibrant cultural and scientific period that addressed the foundations of mathematics, physics, and biology, long before the advent of the electronic computer.

 Early computer science was strongly influenced by the work of mathematicians such as Kurt Gödel, Alan Turing, John von Neumann and Alonzo Church.
 There continues to be a useful interchange of ideas between the two fields in areas such as mathematical logic, category theory, domain theory, and algebra.
-Some, including myself, consider computer science to have a much closer relationship with mathematics than many other scientific disciplines, with some saying that
+Some, including myself, consider computer science to have a much closer relationship with mathematics than many other scientific disciplines.

 Computer Science Is No More About Computers Than Astronomy Is About Telescopes (cit.
 Edsger W. Dijkstra)